sw1zpwr/bitcoinglobal-api/README.md

         1. Go to your account on [Bitcoin Global](https://bitcoin.global).
         2. Click on the Settings -> API tab.
         3. Generate a new key or use an existing one.
-    2. Auth request should include:
+    2. Auth request to **general, ads, trade** endpoints should include:
-        1. `'Content-type': 'application/json'`
+        1. `'Content-type': 'x-www-form-urlencoded'`
         2. `'Apiauth-Key': api_key` - where api_key is your public Bitcoin Global API key
         3. `'Apiauth-Nonce': nonce'` - where nonce is a timestamp in miliseconds
         4. `'Apiauth-Signature': signature` - where signature is `hmac.new(secret_key, payload, hashlib.sha256).hexdigest().upper()`